 Several weeks ago, strolling through the historical neighborhoods of central Madrid, I was struck by the contrast between the gorgeous old architecture and the hyper-modern youth culture.
 I saw teens dressed like Bruno Mars—it seems like everyone under 30 in Madrid dresses like Bruno Mars—strolling through winding cobblestone alleys blasting Young Thug from a Beats Pill.
 A kid in a Justin Bieber jersey made out with a girl under the watchful eyes of a bronze statue of a general on horseback.
 Young skaters grinded rails in a gorgeous 18th century public garden.
 Though Spain is not without serious problems—unemployment hovers around 20% in the face of EU austerity—it overflows with energy.
-In the country that gave the world salsa and flamenco, much of this energy bursts forth on the dancefloor.
+In the country that gave the world flamenco, much of this energy bursts forth on the dancefloor.

 On the first day of the event I attended a panel called A Lens on Spain's Underground Scene.
 It featured Spanish nightlife figures both upcoming and established, including techno legend , Primavera curator DJ Fra, and local promoter Olivia Morena.
 It was hosted by Noelia Rodriguez, who throws a Madrid event series called Delicalisten.
 The hour-long panel touched on the vibrant local scene—including references to footwork and trap scenes in the city, in addition to house and techno—but spent a bit too long surveying Osuna's career and the history of Primavera.
 It left me wanting more, so that night I arranged to have drinks with Morena and Rodriguez to further explore the scene in the Spanish capital.